 Future projects include establishing Wonder of the World status for the great African sea forests of the Western Cape in which Foster dives and so placing them on equal footing with other great natural places on earth like the Amazon Rain Forest, The Great Barrier Reef and Serengeti.

-Look out for Foster’s film My Octopus Teacher, which is directed by Pippa Ehrlich, on Netflix.
+Watch Foster’s film My Octopus Teacher, directed by Pippa Ehrlich, on Netflix.
 It profiles Foster’s extraordinary year-long relationship with a female octopus.